rawg/useful/README.md

 useful
 ======

-Easily create and maintain use case diagrams
+Easily create and maintain use case diagrams.